-- Upon receiving a written complain, the Head of School may feel it necessary to carry out further investigations.
+Upon receiving a written complaint, the Head of School may feel it necessary to carry out further investigations.

 3. Panel hearing

-- In this instance, the Board Chair will decide how s/he wishes to proceed with the complaint.
+In this instance, the Board Chair will decide how s/he wishes to proceed with the complaint.
 If appropriate, s/he will refer the parents’ complaint to the Complaints Panel for its consideration.
 The Panel will consist of members of the Board of Trustees who have been selected by the Board Chair, plus one panel member who is independent of the management and running of the school.
 The Board Chair, on behalf of the Panel, will formally acknowledge the complaint and schedule a hearing to take place as soon as time allows (normally within 30 school days).

-- If the Panel feels it necessary for further investigation to take place, they will explain how it is to be carried out.
+If the Panel feels it necessary for further investigation to take place, they will explain how it is to be carried out.
 Once the information from the investigation is available, and once the Panel has had time to consider this new information, it will make a decision about the complaint and make recommendations within seven school days of the hearing.
 The Panel will write to the parents informing them of the decision and reasons for it.
 The decision of the Panel will be final.
 The Panel’s findings and recommendations (where stated) will be sent in writing to the parents, the Head of School, the Board of Trustees, and, where relevant, the person about whom the complaint was made.
 A written record will be kept of the complaints made in accordance with this procedure, whether they are resolved following a formal procedure or proceed to a panel hearing and action taken by the school as a result of those complaints.

 The School pledges to treat all concerns and complaints seriously and confidentially.
-All documents relevant to a complaint will be kept confidential except as required by the School by paragraph 6(2)(j) of the Education (Independent School’s Standards) Regulations 2003; where disclosure is required in the course of the School’s inspection; or where any other legal obligation prevails.
+All documents relevant to a complaint will be kept confidential except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them; where disclosure is required in the course of the School’s inspection; or where any other legal obligation prevails.